Last Updated on

 - The Cotton Mills (there are four of them in total)

 - School Classroom (preserved from the 18th century)

 - Engine House

 - Mill Lade

 For visitors, finding a place to park your vehicle should be easy since there is a large and free car park available just outside this village.
 For parking inside the village, this is only available to the disabled.
-There is an incentive to walking to the village as you get to enjoy panoramic views.
-For those interested to staying for a while and exploring more of New Lanark, there is a hotel within the village called New Lanark Mill Hotel.
+There is an incentive for walking to the village as you get to enjoy panoramic views.
+For those interested in staying for a while and exploring more of New Lanark, there is a hotel within the village called New Lanark Mill Hotel.
 It is operated by the New Lanark Conservation Trust.
 Meanwhile, there is also a youth hostel that is operated by the Scottish Youth Hostels Association.
-In addition to these places of accommodation, there are restaurants and shops within the village.
+In addition to these places of accommodation, there are restaurants and shops in the village.